ericsonga/APCSAReview/_sources/Tests/test5.rst

    :answer_e: 625
    :correct: c
    :feedback_a: This would be correct if we only had one inner for loop, but there are two.
-   :feedback_b: Each call to the the last inner loop will add 5 to s.
+   :feedback_b: Each call to the the innermost loop will add 5 to s.
 Since it is called more than 3 times, s will not be 15.
-   :feedback_c: The 3 nested for loops act will end up looking like powers of a number, in this case 5.
-So the result will be 5 * 5 * 5.
+   :feedback_c: The number of times a loop executes is (largest value in loop - smallest value in loop + 1) each loop executes (5 - 1 + 1 = 5) times.
+When you have nested loops you multiply the number of times each loop executes.
+So the result is 5 for the outer loop * 5 for the middle loop * 5 for the innermost loop.
    :feedback_d: This would be correct if we called solution(4) or the conditions to stop each loop were just less than, and not less than or equal to.
    :feedback_e: If you got this value you probably made one extra call to the each of the loops, notice that the loops start at 1 and not 0.